wmalarski/qwik-city-movies/README.md

 The [Netlify CLI](https://docs.netlify.com/cli/get-started/) can be used to preview a production build locally.
 To do so: First build your site, then to start a local server, run:

 1. install Netlify CLI globally `npm i -g netlify-cli`
-2. Build your site both ssr and client `npm run build`.
+2. Build your site both ssr and client `yarn build`.
-3. Start a local server with `npm run serve`.
+3. Start a local server with `yarn serve`.
-   In this project, `npm run serve` uses the `netlify dev` command to spin up a server that can handle Netlify's Edge Functions locally.
+   In this project, `yarn serve` uses the `netlify dev` command to spin up a server that can handle Netlify's Edge Functions locally.
 4. Visit [http://localhost:8888/](http://localhost:8888/) to check out your site.

 ### Deployments